varocketry/guitar-mastery-hub/public/lessons/lesson_009_music_reading.md

 ---

-## ðŸ“– THEORY: Why Learn to Read Music as a Guitarist?
+## 📖 THEORY: Why Learn to Read Music as a Guitarist?

 ### The Great News: Guitarists Have It Easy!